1966 Notre Dame vs. Michigan State football game: Aftermath

 The presidents of each school, Notre Dame’s Father Theodore Hesburgh and MSU’s John Hannah, together went into each locker room to console and congratulate the players.
-The two visionary leaders served for several years on the Civil Rights Commission beginning in the late 1950s and sat together during the MSU-Notre Dame battles.
+The two visionary leaders served for several years on a leadership Commission beginning in the late 1950s and sat together during the MSU-Notre Dame battles.

 The tie resulted in 9–0–1 seasons for both Michigan State and Notre Dame.
 The final AP and Coaches' polls put the Irish and Spartans at No. 1 and No. 2, ranking both teams above the undefeated, and two-time defending national champion 11–0–0 Alabama.
 Both schools shared the MacArthur Bowl.

 Notre Dame beat USC 51–0 the next week, completing an undefeated (but tied) regular season and solidifying its No. 1 claim.
 The Irish did not accept bowl bids between 1926 and 1969 (see below), and Michigan State was the victim of two Big Ten rules that would be rescinded a few years later: The same school could not represent the league in the Rose Bowl in back-to-back seasons (rescinded in December 1971, effective for the 1972 season), and no Big Ten school could play in a bowl game other than the Rose Bowl (rescinded for the 1975 season).
 So despite being Big Ten Champions and undefeated in the regular season, the Spartans could not play in the Rose Bowl, or indeed any bowl game.

 Players for both schools earned tremendous accolades for the season including All American honors.
 In the 1967 NFL/AFL draft, Michigan State had four players drafted within the first eight picks of the first round.

 After (but not necessarily as a result of) Eddy's injury while debarking from the train in East Lansing, Notre Dame football never traveled to away games by train again.
 Both teams now make the 160-mile trip by bus.